Emmotes/ic_spoilers/docs/season_7.md

     "id": 1821,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the range of Divine Sense to affect the three columns behind Selise rather than just two."
+        "desc": "Increases the range of Divine Sense to affect the three columns behind Selise rather than just two."
     },
     "effect_keys": [
         {